Lawry03/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 3-new_owner
 Using the (chown betty hello) command, this script changes the owner of the file hello to the user betty.

+## 4-empty
+Using the (touch hello) command, this script creates an empty file called hello.